ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/PLOT_THEME_USAGE.md

 # CL Plot Theme Implementation Guide

-This guide explains how to implement the CL-inspired plot theme across your CosinorLab application.
+This guide explains how to implement the CL-inspired plot theme across your CosinorAge.LAB application.

 ## Overview